Kevin Kiermaier: 2015

 In a game at Tropicana Field against the Kansas City Royals on August 29, 2015, Kiermaier was involved in a failed but humorous attempt to rob designated hitter Kendrys Morales of a home run.
 Morales hit a fly ball which appeared to be clearing the center field fence for a home run.
 Kiermaier leapt and momentarily perched himself upright on the top of the fence and waited to catch the ball before it landed.
 However, it dropped approximately 30 ft in front of the fence, and Kiermaier watched it bounce as he continued to cling to the fence.
 The ball had deflected off one of the catwalks suspended from the roof, and, in accordance with park rules, the umpires awarded a home run to Morales.

 One of 15 MLB outfielders to register a throw back into the infield at or above 100 mph in 2015, Kiermaier led all MLB outfielders by reaching 100 MPH nine times, while all others combined to reach that speed 27 times.

 Kiermaier finished the 2015 season leading all major league fielders in Defensive Runs Saved (DRS) with 42, the highest number since the start of calculations of the statistic and batted .263 with 10 home runs and 40 RBI in 150 games.
-He garnered 5.0 defensive Wins Above Replacement (WAR), fourth all-time according to Baseball-Reference.com.
-His overall 7.3 WAR ranked third in the American League behind Mike Trout and Josh Donaldson.
+He garnered 4.4 defensive Wins Above Replacement (WAR), tied for seventh all-time according to Baseball-Reference.com.
+His overall 6.9 WAR ranked fifth in the American League.
 Kiermaier won his first each of the Fielding Bible Award for MLB center fielders, Gold Glove Award for American League center fielders, and the American League Platinum Glove Award, awarded to the best overall defensive player in each league.